OSU-NLP-Group/AttrScore/README.md

 ### Prompt LLMs (zero/few-shot)

-We can prompt LLMs such as ChatGPT to evaluate the attribution.
+We can prompt LLMs such as ChatGPT and GPT-4 to evaluate the attribution.
 The input is the evaluation task prompt, Claim (a concatenation of **Query + Answer**), and a Reference.
 For example,

 >Verify whether a given reference can support the claim.
 Options: Attributable, Extrapolatory or Contradictory.
 Attributable means the reference fully supports the claim, Extrapolatory means the reference lacks sufficient information to validate the claim, and Contradictory means the claim contradicts the information presented in the reference.